 And thus with this you are able to make the calculation.
 What you should get will be a decimal number which is essentially a percentage.
 The higher the percentage, the more likely you are to capture it.
 If the number is above 1 then you should get the Pokémon immediately

 A totally new mechanic of capture is the Critical Capture.
 This feature works like Critical Hits in battle where there is a slight chance that this feature occurs.
 Critical Capture will be noticed when you throw the Pokéball.
-It'll pause in mid-air and make a metal noise.
+It'll make a metal noise, and in Generation V pause in mid-air briefly.
 When it hits the Pokémon, it will shake once and capture.
 This cuts two of the four random calculations out of the overal capture mechanic making it more likely to capture the Pokémon.
 However, it can still fail.

 The calculation is done by a simple factor depending upon the amount of Pokémon species you have captured.
 It will run this calculation based upon the capture value calculated above and will then have another random number based upon the Pokémon you have captured.Critical Capture = floor((255,CatchValue) * Multiplier)